What did Jesus have to say about salvation? What did His followers do in response to what they heard? What does that mean for us today?

 Acts Chapter 2 records the fulfillment of what Jesus had promised for the 120 remaining in prayer in the Upper Room by the day of Pentecost: “And when the day of Pentecost was fully come, they were all with one accord in one place.
 And suddenly there came a sound from heaven as of a rushing mighty wind, and it filled all the house where they were sitting…And they were all filled with the Holy Ghost, and began to speak with other tongues as the Spirit gave them utterance.”
 (Acts 2:1-4).
 This is when the church of Jesus Christ was born: notice that there was a sound.

 When the crowd heard them, and saw their joy and worship, under the power of the Holy Ghost, they assumed they were drunk.
 Never had such a thing happened in the earth, and they didn’t understand it.
-Peter preached to the crowd, detailing Who it was they had slain on the cross, and they were “pricked in their hearts” (Acts 2:37), and convicted that they were sinners.
+Peter preached to the crowd, detailing who it was they had slain on the Cross, and they were “pricked in their hearts” (Acts 2:37), convicted that they were sinners.
 Perhaps more than any group in history, they realized they were hopeless without God’s mercy, and knew they didn’t deserve mercy at all.
 They did have enough faith, though, to ask the question to Peter and the rest of the Apostles, “Men and brethren, what shall we do?”
 (Acts 2:37) Let’s look at what happened next that day, and the days following.
 Please note also, that the essence of the question these men asked is the same question we must all ask today, “How can a sinner find hope and obtain mercy to be saved?”, and if the question has not changed, there is no reason to believe the answer has changed.

-Acts 8:5, 12-18 – Philip preached at Samaria; those who received the word were “baptized in the name of the Lord Jesus” (Acts 8:16); when Peter and John laid hands on them, “they received the Holy Ghost” (Acts 8:17).
+Acts 8:5, 12-18 – Philip preached at Samaria; those who received the Word were “baptized in the name of the Lord Jesus” (Acts 8:16); when Peter and John laid hands on them, “they received the Holy Ghost” (Acts 8:17).
 BELIEVING (WHICH PRODUCES REPENTANCE), BAPTISM IN JESUS’ NAME, AND RECEIVING THE HOLY GHOST IS WHAT WAS PREACHED AND OBEYED IN SAMARIA.

-Acts 9:1-18 – Paul (formerly Saul) encountered Jesus on the road to Damascus, was struck blind for 3 days until he was prayed for by Ananias, and then was baptized by him, as Ananias said, to “wash away thy sins, calling on the name of the Lord” (as detailed from Paul’s account to the Jews of his conversion, in Acts 22:3-21).
+Acts 9:1-18 – Paul (formerly Saul) encountered Jesus on the road to Damascus, was struck blind for three days until he was prayed for by Ananias, and then was baptized by him, as Ananias said, to “wash away thy sins, calling on the name of the Lord” (as detailed from Paul’s account to the Jews of his conversion, in Acts 22:3-21).
 Paul immediately began preaching the same message Peter preached (see Acts 9:20-29; 19:1-6; Galatians 1:6 – 2:10).
 PAUL REPENTED, WAS BAPTIZED IN JESUS’ NAME, AND RECEIVED THE HOLY GHOST.

 Acts 10:44-48 – Peter preached the first message of Jesus specifically to the Gentiles, including Cornelius and his household; “while Peter yet preached, the Holy Ghost fell on all them which heard the word.”
 (Acts 10:44), those witnessing heard them “speak with tongues” (Acts 10:46), and Peter commanded that they “be baptized in the name of the Lord.”
 (Acts 10:48) The Jews hearing Peter’s account concluded that God had granted the Gentiles “repentance unto life” (Acts 11:18) THE GENTILES REPENTED, WERE BAPTIZED IN JESUS’ NAME, AND RECEIVED THE HOLY GHOST.